- Table of Contents

 Cultural Bridge

 Tour guides often serve as cultural interpreters, helping travellers understand and respect the local customs, traditions, and social norms.
-This cultural bridge not only enriches the travel experience but also fosters a more respectful and immersive interaction between visitors and locals.
+This cultural bridge enriches the travel experience and fosters a more respectful and immersive interaction between visitors and locals.

 Storytelling and Engagement